go.to/ 1983 1984 1986 1987 1988 1989 1992 1993 1995 1999 2000 2004 2008

 Thank You For The Music - the single in Holland

 Even in Holland the record company "Polydor" tried to keep ABBA alive on the charts at the beginning of 1984.
 The idea was about the same as in Great Britain the year before, a kind of "final" single.
 The Dutch single release contained "Thank You For The Music" b/w Medley: Pick a Bale of Cotton...
-The single entered the Dutch hit chart in May 1984 and reached #38.
+The single entered the Dutch hit chart on May 27th, 1984 and stayed there for 4 weeks peaking #23.

 From ABBA with love - the album in Holland